 - BreatheEasy team uses Reference Grade (Grade A ) monitors to conduct air quality testing.
 Grade A equipment give accurate and reliable results.
 Our equipment is maintained to the highest standards and calibrated on regular prescribed intervals as per manufacturer recommendations.

 BreatheEasy air quality testing personnel are professionally experienced graduate and post graduate engineers in air quality monitoring and assessment.
-Our personnel are regularly trained to understand and practise new technologies concerning air quality monitoring and building assessment and for new technological solutions to enhance indoor air environment.
+Our personnel are regularly trained to understand and practice new technologies concerning air quality monitoring and building assessment and for new technological solutions to enhance the indoor air environment.